Subdivision 1. Applicability. The definitions in this section apply to sections 326.83 to 326.98.

 Subd.
 17. Residential real estate.
 "Residential real estate" means a new or existing building constructed for habitation by one to four families, and includes detached garages.

 Subd.
 18. Roofer.
-"Roofer" means a person in the business of contracting, or offering to contract with an owner, to complete work on residential real estate in roof coverings, roof sheathing, roof weatherproofing and insulation, and repair of roof systems, but not construction of new roof systems.
+"Roofer" means a person engaged in the business of doing work on residential real estate in roof coverings, roof sheathing, roof weatherproofing and insulation, and repair of roof systems, but not construction of new roof systems.

 Subd.
 19. Special skill.
 "Special skill" means one of the following eight categories: